free-science-academy/organisation/README.md

 * [License](license.md) - License information for this repository.
 * [Statute](statute.md) - The bylaws for the OSA.

+## Archiving

+Full archiving of this project can be found on [Zenodo](https://zenodo.org/communities/free-science-academy/).

 ## Licenses <a name="Licenses"></a>

 ### Content